-Cologne, a 2,000-year-old city in western Germany crossing the Rhine River, is the region’s cultural centre.
-The twin-spired Cologne Cathedral, a showpiece of High Gothic architecture nestled among the restored old town, is well famed for its gilded medieval reliquary and magnificent river views.
-The nearby Ludwig Museum exhibits 20th-century art, including numerous Picasso masterpieces, while the Romano-Germanic Museum holds Roman antiquities.
+Living in Cologne: Cologne is a 2,000-year-old city in western Germany crossing the Rhine River and is the region’s cultural centre.
+The twin-spired Cologne Cathedral, a showpiece of High Gothic architecture nestled among the restored old town.
+Moreover, the nearby Ludwig Museum exhibits 20th-century art, including numerous Picasso masterpieces, while the Romano-Germanic Museum holds Roman antiquities.
 If you are planning to study in Germany or relocate to Germany, Cologne might be the right place to live.
 Read this blog to learn about the pros and cons of living in Cologne, the cost of living and more.

 With its peace, order, green areas, and great quality of life, Germany is a wonderful country.
 There are numerous advantages of living in Cologne, Germany.
-Some of the pros of living in this beautiful city are listed below.
+Some of the pros of living in this beautiful city are as follows.

 Impressive Standard of Living